airshipit/election/candidates/2019/TC/placeholder_and_hints.rst

   get elected
 * There is no perfect nomination, make sure you include all talking points you would be interested to read in others'
-* Don't forget to send the text to the starlingx-discuss mailing list as well
+* Don't forget to send the text to the airship-discuss mailing list as well
 * For examples and inspiration you can look into the election candidacy folder of OpenStack: https://opendev.org/openstack/election/src/branch/master/candidates